MITgcm/MITgcm/doc/getting_started/getting_started.rst

 and :math:`r` is vertical coordinate (see tutorial :ref:`rotating tank <sec_eg_tank>`).

-The variable :varlink:`xgOrigin` sets the position of the western most gridcell face in the :math:`x` dimension (Cartesian, m; spherical and cyclindrical, degrees).
+The variable :varlink:`xgOrigin` sets the position of the western most gridcell face in the :math:`x` dimension (Cartesian, meters; spherical and cyclindrical, degrees).
-For a Cartesian or spherical grid, the southern boundary is defined through the variable :varlink:`ygOrigin` which corresponds to the latitude of the southern most gridcell face (Cartesian, m; spherical, degrees).
+For a Cartesian or spherical grid, the southern boundary is defined through the variable :varlink:`ygOrigin` which corresponds to the latitude of the southern most gridcell face (Cartesian, meters; spherical, degrees).
 For a cyclindrical grid, a positive :varlink:`ygOrigin` (m) adds an inner cylindrical boundary at the center of the tank.
 The resolution along the :math:`x` and :math:`y` directions is controlled by the 1D arrays :varlink:`delX` (meters for a Cartesian grid, degrees otherwise) and :varlink:`delY` (meters for Cartesian and cyclindrical grids, degrees spherical).
 On a spherical polar grid, you